 Hebrew Parallelisms: poetry; couplets; alternation; inversions; story symmetry

-* Reordering the Second and Third Attributes: By special revelation God gave to mankind the Bible.
+* Reordering the Second and Third Hermeneutics: Consider this insight Bob Enyart gained after teaching about hermeneutics for thirty years.
+God gave to mankind the Bible by special revelation.
 Its story (its plot) reveals much more about the Nature of God than could otherwise be discerned from only the general revelation that comes to man through the creation.
 So because the Scripture reveals much about God's nature, as believers study the Bible, the previous two hermeneutics switch their rankings, and His Nature begins to take precedence over His Story in our efforts to understand the finer details (i.e., most of the doctrines) of Scripture.
 For of course the Nature of God, being eternal, precedes the revelation of the Bible to mankind.
 Because God's Nature is of course consistent with Scripture, His Nature therefore should take precedence and be foremost in the mind of the interpreter and constrain his understanding of every passage.
-For example, if the overview of the Bible showed God to be arbitrary and capricious, then regarding any given passage, an interpretation that claimed God was behaving in an arbitrary and capricous matter would be consistent with that nature.
+For example, if the overview of the Bible showed God to be arbitrary and capricious, then regarding any given passage, an interpretation that claimed God was behaving in an arbitrary and capricious matter would be consistent with that nature.
 Whereas, if the story of the Bible reveals God to be fundamentally different than Zeus and not at all arbitrary and capricious, then that would constrain the interpretation of countless passages.
 We should therefore conform our interpretation to be consistent, not with any commitment to the philosophical system of Plato, but with the God of Scripture who does not show partiality.
 The Bible quotes the prophets and the apostles, but it also quotes the wicked.
 Any proper understanding of such texts, and even perhaps of why they were included in the Bible, will be consistent with the nature of God.
 So, as the Christian matures in His understanding of the Word, he increasingly constrains his understanding of everything in Scripture (and in life) to be consistent with his deepening understanding of the Nature of God.
 Thus, the order of the three greatest hermeneutics becomes: 1st) God; 2nd) His Nature; and 3rd) His Story.
 Applying this will help, for example, in the study of the book of Job with its passages that have challenged many students.
 A proper evaluation of the claims of Job's "counselors", including whether each piece of advice they offer is valid or not, will be constrained by the actual events, i.e., the story, of Job's life as revealed in the first two chapters.
 As our BEL verse-by-verse study of Job demonstrates, this simple hermeneutic has a significant impact on the understanding of the entire book

 * Historical Narrative vs. Abstractions: Consider the difference between the mere statement that God hates sin, which is an abstraction, as compared to Him inspiring Moses to record the narrative about when God destroyed mankind in the global flood because of their wickedness.
 Likewise, the Ten Commandments are primarily abstractions.
 Contrariwise, many accounts of sinners violating God's law and the resulting consequences are narratives that occupy far more pages of Scripture.
 Many hundreds of chapters in the Bible, including almost all of the Gospels, Christ's birth, life, death, and resurrection, are presented not as abstraction but as narrative.
 These biblical narratives provide the best way to interpret, that is, to understand, the abstractions that do appear in Scripture.
 How so?
 If a Bible verse contradicts a doctrine, a theologian may attempt to dismiss the passage as a figure of speech.
 However, when God performs an action, an action cannot be a figure of speech.
 So when God repents that He made Saul king, and then He actually deposed Saul, and anointed David to replace Saul, those are not merely words.
 They are actions.
 Thus, while it is done commonly, no one should dismiss the literal meaning of a passage (relegating it to a figure of speech), when in fact it is an action that is being dismissed.
 See for example opentheism.org/verses#removing-saul.